EMDK/docs/edge/source/api/DiagnosticParamId.md

 ###BATTERY_STATUS_ALL

-Gets all the diagnostics parameter.
+Gets all the Battery parameters.Except Time since Reboot .

 **Type:**